 Located on the Kwa-Zulu Natal Dolphin Coast, in the town of Shaka’s Rock, set within tropical gardens, the ocean extends out before it.
 Lalaria offers a laid-back seaside destination

 Located on the Kwa-Zulu Natal Dolphin Coast, in the town of Shaka’s Rock, set within tropical gardens, the ocean extends out before it.
 Lalaria is a laid-back seaside destination.

 The Oyster Box Hotel is a beachfront hotel of undeniable class and elegance.
 Since 1947, the Oyster Box has always been something of an institution, located directly on the sea.

 Where prices are shown for a travel itinerary, they are intended to give you some guidance as to what is possible and to help you budget.
-Where multiple accommodation options are shown, the "guide price" shown is based upon the cheapest accommodation option.
+Where multiple accommodation options are shown, the "guide price" is based upon the property highlighted as the "featured" property.
 The prices are accurate at the time of being published, but they are not definitive rates and are subject to reconfirmation at the time of booking.